joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-12-27-physics-covariant-derivative.md

   \end{align}
 $$

-Again, due to the flat coordinats $X$, the partials and Christoffel symbols are zero at the point of evaluation, and so the covariant derivative is zero.
+Again, due to the flat coordinates $X$, the partials and Christoffel symbols are zero at the point of evaluation, and so the covariant derivative is zero.

 <!-- ## Derivative of the metric tensor